ABOUT THE CINEMATHEQUE

 PROGRAM DESCRIPTIONS

 Unless otherwise noted, calendar notes written by Jim Healy.
-Additional writing by John Bennett (JB); Mike King (MK), Ben Reiser (BR), Patrick Rumble (PR) and Cameron Worden (CW).
+Additional writing by Mike King (MK), Ben Reiser (BR), and Zach Fitzpatrick (ZF).